LukeBob-zz/Metasploit-Armitage-Installer-Ubuntu/README.md

      source /etc/profile
      su postgres
-     createuser msf -P -S -R -D  ## you might see error could not switch directorys insufficient permissions, createdb -O msf msf         ## It's ok the database and user are still being made exit
+     createuser msf -P -S -R -D  ## you might see error could not switch directorys insufficient permissions, createdb -O msf msf         ## It's ok the database and user are still being made, exit                        ## when prompted for a password use msf to avoid confusion

 # Finally